Abandoned Motor Vehicles.

 HB 19 by Rep. Sandra Scott (D-Rex) would create a comprehensive state civil rights law protecting individuals from discrimination in housing, public accommodations and employment.

 Appraisal Management Companies

-HB 775 by Rep. Alan Powell (R-Hartwell) substantially revises the code as it relates to the regulation of appraisal management companies.
+HB 192 by Rep. Alan Powell (R-Hartwell) is a substantial revision to the code relating to the operation of Appraisal Management Companies.